-5 Concluding Remarks
+5. Concluding remarks

 In this paper, we propose a control chart for monitoring the M/M/1 queueing system.
-The proposed chart, termed the weighted likelihood ratio test (WLRT) chart, is essentially based on calculating the weighted log-likelihood ratio test statistics.
-The proposed WLRT chart is compared with some existing charts, such as CUSUM, nL and WZ charts, based on the average run length (ARL) and average number of samples (ANOS).
-Moreover, the WLRT charts have more satisfactory in-control (IC) run length distribution and stand out at early detection.
+The proposed chart, termed the WLRT chart, is essentially based on calculating the weighted log-likelihood ratio test statistics.
+The proposed WLRT chart is compared with some existing charts, such as CUSUM, nL and WZ charts, based on the ARL and ANOS.
+Moreover, the WLRT charts have more satisfactory IC run-length distribution and stand out at early detection.

 We focus on the partial sampling scheme not only because the observations from queueing systems are only partially available in many situations, but also we can follow the similar procedure in the complete sampling scheme.
 The proposed WLRT chart can be readily extended to more general types of queues, e.g, M/G/1, only if we can obtain the likelihood function according to queueing theory, which will be investigated by the authors in the near future.
-Future research may also include a self-starting version of the new chart (Li et al., 2010), which is not immediate because the transformation in Li et al (2010) is not easy to derive for the queueing systems.
+Future research may also include a self-starting version of the new chart (Li, Zhang, & Wang, 2010), which is not immediate because the transformation in Li et al. (2010) is not easy to derive for the queueing systems.